FileMeta/filemeta.github.io/MetaTag.md

 ## Programmatically Setting MetaTags

 Humans can embed metatags wherever they like.
 When metatags are added programmatically, the best practice is to first search for an existing tag with the matching name.
 If found, update the tag in-place.
 If not found, place the new tag at the end of the text string or stream.
+For multi-valued tags keep all entries together.

 ## Schema